Science Focus Program: Academic form

 The Science Focus Program runs on an A-day/B-day block schedule, with the days alternating throughout the week.
-Wednesdays, known as "Focus Days", are commonly run on an alternative schedule, reserved for additional class times for core classes and applied arts.
+Formerly on Wednesdays, but currently on Fridays, "Community/Focus Days", are commonly run on an alternative schedule, reserved for additional class times for core classes and applied arts.

 Instead of having a finals week, Science Focus Program has a portfolio week.
 Portfolios are projects that are specific to each class that are used in place of finals.
 Each class has its own portfolio.
 Portfolios are handed out during each semester and students are expected to complete and present them at the end of the semester.

 Campus

 The Science Focus Program's campus is located in the southeast corner of the Lincoln Children's Zoo.
 The two portable buildings house the computer lab, a science room and laboratory, and the English classroom.
 The Camelot Commons, a larger, 2-story structure at the edge of the Science Focus Program campus, houses the social science, mathematics, and natural science classrooms.